ietf-wg-elegy/rfc8989bis/draft-ietf-elegy-rfc8989bis.md

 Additional changes to the process to further obstruct attacks against the NomCom are beyond the scope of this document.
-However, a challenge process against volunteers with a suspicious reported affiliation, or that might be aliases of a single volunteer, could trigger an investigation by the Secretariat.
+However, a challenge process against volunteers with a suspicious reported affiliation, or that might be aliases of a single volunteer, could trigger an investigation.

 Similarly, the challenge to the random selection described in
 {{Section 4.17 of RFC8713}} can explicitly include appeals against the data